-“That cylinder is a tad smaller than the diameter of a toilet paper roll,” Leeton Lee, vice president of regulatory compliance at Top 40 supplier ETS Express (asi/51197), said on the ASI Radio Show this week.
+“That cylinder is a tad smaller than the diameter of a toilet paper roll,” Leeton Lee, vice president of regulatory compliance at Top 40 supplier ETS Express (asi/51197), said ASI Radio’s Tuesday Morning Show in early October.
 “So imagine how big that magnet has to be to be legal to sell in the U.S.”

 The new magnet strength standard is more ambiguous, although the CPSC says certain magnet sets that were previously available had a force 37 times greater than the new allowance.
 The CPSC said the magnets, which have been used in desk accessory sets as well as games and other items, have been the cause of 2,900 emergency-room treated injuries and one death from 2009 to 2013.
 The magnets are especially hazardous to young children.